We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you have symptoms of food poisoning like vomiting, diarrhea, and an upset stomach, experts recommend letting your stomach rest.
 That means avoiding food and drink altogether for a few hours.

 Food poisoning typically occurs when pathogens contaminate food or drinking water.
 Though uncomfortable, food poisoning is relatively common.

 The Centers for Disease Control and Prevention (CDC) estimates that

 Let your stomach settle.
 The following strategies can help:

-Ice chips and water.
-Liquid intake is crucial in helping your body fight off food poisoning.
+Liquid intake is crucial for helping your body fight off food poisoning effects.
 Vomiting and diarrhea can cause dehydration, so sucking on ice chips or taking small sips of water is a good starting point.